Battle of Manzikert: Background

 Although the Byzantine Empire had remained strong and powerful in the early Middle Ages, it began to decline under the reign of the militarily incompetent Constantine IX Monomachos and again under Constantine X Doukas – a brief two-year period of reform under Isaac I Komnenos merely delayed the decay of the Byzantine army.

 About 1053, Constantine IX disbanded what the 11th century Byzantine historian John Skylitzes called the "Iberian Army", which consisted of 50,000 men.
 Skylitzes' contemporaries, the former officials Michael Attaleiates and Kekaumenos, agree that by demobilizing these soldiers, Constantine did catastrophic harm to the empire's eastern defenses.
 Constantine made a truce with the Seljuks that lasted until 1064, when a large Seljuk army under Alp Arslan attacked the theme of Iberia and took Ani; after a siege of 25 days, they captured the city.

-In 1068, Romanos IV Diogenes took power and, after some speedy military reforms, appointed Manuel Komnenos (nephew of Isaac I Komnenos) to lead an expedition against the Seljuks.
-Manuel captured Hierapolis Bambyce in Syria, next thwarted a Turkish attack against Iconium with a counterattack, but was then defeated and captured by the Seljuks.
-Despite this success, Alp Arslan quickly sought a peace treaty with the Byzantines, signed in 1069; he saw the Fatimids in Egypt as his main enemy and had no desire to be diverted by unnecessary hostilities.
+In 1068, Romanos IV Diogenes took power and, after some military reforms, conducted two major campaigns to combat the Seljuks and their Mirdasid allies.
+He retook the city of Hierapolis in 1068 and chased after Turkoman armies that were raiding across Anatolia, with limited success, but he was unable to score a decisive victory in 1069.
+In 1069 or 1070, Manuel Komnenos lead an expedition against the Seljuks, thwarting an attack against Iconium with a counterattack.
+However, he was then defeated in the Battle of Sebasteia by Arisighi, Alp Arslan's brother-in-law, who then joined Byzantines, providing them with information regarding Seljuk politics and tactics.
+Alp Arslan then sent Afshin Bey to get Arisighi back, but he was refused at Chrysopolis, causing him to sack and pillage multiple Byzantine cities in retaliation.

-In February 1071, Romanos sent envoys to Arslan to renew the 1069 treaty, as he was keen to secure his northern flank against attack, to which Arslan agreed.
-Abandoning the siege of Edessa, he immediately led his army to attack the Fatimid-held Aleppo.
-However, the peace treaty had been a deliberate distraction: Romanos now led a large army into Armenia to recover the lost fortresses before the Seljuks had time to respond.
+After Alp Arslan failed to capture Edessa following a lengthy siege, he focused his forces on besieging Aleppo.
+Romanos saw this as an opportunity to lead a large army into Armenia to recover the lost fortresses, before the Seljuks had time to respond.